Want to read this article later?

 We have some of the country's leading legal teams who are driven by our ethos of 'Davids' fighting the 'Goliaths' around the world.
 We are known to passionately pursue difficult or unpopular cases that push the boundaries of the law and which may be of little interest to other firms and to champion the rights of the injured, marginalised and disenfranchised.
 Based in our London (Clerkenwell) and Manchester offices we are over 400 strong (including 45 partners).
 Being a mid-sized organisation, we are able to provide key learning opportunities to our people and encourage them to take on responsibilities from an early stage.
 We genuinely pride ourselves on having a supportive and friendly culture and host regular weekly and annual social activities.

 Leigh Day is committed to equality and diversity and welcomes applications from all sections of the community.
 We topped the diversity survey by the Chambers Student Guide and won the accolade of being the most diverse law firm.

 Training contract programme

 A training contract with Leigh Day is your opportunity to work with some of the country’s best legal minds and seek justice for all.
-Leigh Day specialises in accident and personal injury, employment, human rights, clinical negligence, and multi-party actions both nationally and internationally.
+Leigh Day specialises in accident and personal injury, employment, human rights, consumer law, clinical negligence, and multi-party actions both nationally and internationally.